Academic Regulations Academic Honesty

 - The instructor must thoroughly investigate signs of academic dishonesty, take appropriate actions, and report such actions properly to prevent repeated offenses and to ensure equity.

 - 4.3.1: Initial decision.
 An instructor who has evidence of cheating shall initiate the process of determining the student's guilt or innocence and the penalty, if any, to be imposed.
-An instructor shall make initial findings only after informing the student, during an informal conference held within seven calendar days of discovering the alleged cheating, of charges and evidence, and allowing the student to present a defense.
+An instructor shall make initial findings only after informing the student, during an informal conference held within ten business days of discovering the alleged cheating, of charges and evidence, and allowing the student to present a defense.
 The instructor may assign a grade of Incomplete to any student whose case cannot be resolved before the course grades are due in the Registrar's Office.

 - 4.3.2: Reporting.
 During the period in which the student is permitted to drop courses, the instructor shall inform the Registrar promptly of any allegation of cheating, so that an accused student will not be permitted to withdraw from the course.
 The instructor who makes an initial finding that academic dishonesty has been practiced shall impose an academic sanction.
-Then, within seven calendar days, the instructor shall supply a written report to the student, the chair of the student's department, the dean or director of the student's school or division, and the dean of students.
+Then, within seven business days, the instructor shall supply a written report to the student, the chair of the student's department, the dean or director of the student's school or division, and the dean of students.
 This report shall summarize the evidence and the penalties assessed.

 - 4.3.3: Appeal.
 If a student's course grade is affected by the penalty, the student has the right to appeal the penalty imposed by an instructor through the IPFW grade appeals system.
 (See Appendix B).